 Quick author's note just to clarify that this chapter is a short introductory one, and that the rest of the work doesn't read like it.
 This particular chapter was designed to be somewhat philosophical, yet simple.
 The rest of the story reads normally.
 I should also note that the first third of this story was written in a heat-of-the-moment whim, back when I was a novice writer, so please excuse any wonkiness in quality you might encounter.
 The first 14 chapters are particularly guilty, which is why I encourage anyone who wants to jump to the true plot of the story with virtually no loss of context to start on chapter 15, "Old Habits".
 I only keep everything before then (which is mostly just romantic Wildehopps fluff with minimal plot) out of respect for those who enjoyed it.
 Regardless, I'm in the process of editing it all.
 I can assure you at the very least that the quality does improve drastically over time.
 This story certainly has a lot to it, and I hope you stick with me for what remains.
+The much higher quality sequel (When Night Falls) is also released, for those who'd like to check that out.
+I'd go so far as to say that it's written well enough so that even those who have sparsely/never read this story can enjoy it!
 Thanks for checking out When Instinct Falls, all the same! :)

 Disclaimer: Zootopia and everything from it does not belong to me.